j-rixen/SFSRNet-Audio-samples/README.md

 # SFSRNet_Audio_samples

 Two speaker speech separation using the SFSRNet.
-Audio is from the Libri2Mix noisy dataset which inclues background noise.
+Audio samples are from the Libri2Mix noisy dataset which inclues background noise.
 There are 5 audio samples

 ---
 ### Sample 1